Testzero-wz/Tk-for-CQU-Course/README.md

 </br>

 ## Tips
-**There are no some alert or notice message when your  requests are successfully handled by servers or not .**
+**There are no any alert or notice message when your  requests are successfully handled by servers or not .**
 **The only thing you can do is to wait for the message box on the left to update :)**
 **Ahahahahah**